 - 1 In the case of products that require long-term assessments, the time taken for the change may be six months or longer.
-Individual discussion is therefore required at the planning stage. - 2 A response shall be provided in the designated form if it is designated in a contract with the Company. - c) Partners shall implement the actions specified below at the time of a design change. - 1 Check of appropriateness and examination of risks involved in design change and actions for addressing them - (A list of the points changed and DRBXX, including the process, products and software, are recommended as means of identifying and addressing risks see References 1 to 4 and utilization of past troubles.) - 2 Implementation of necessary assessment tests (including the reliability test) - 3 Changes in the QC process chart, inspection standards, manufacturing standards and other documents - 4 Records of lot numbers, serial numbers and others to which any design change applies - (5) Determination of methods for handling older design items (preventing contamination by mixing of new and old designs) - 6 Notifying relevant parties of the timing of changes - d) Partners shall also conduct design change management with regard to design changes at secondary, tertiary and further suppliers and contractors, at their own responsibility, in order to prevent the occurrence of silent changes.
+Individual discussion is therefore required at the planning stage. - 2 A response shall be provided in the designated form if it is designated in a contract with the Company. - c) Partners shall implement the actions specified below at the time of a design change. - Check of appropriateness and examination of risks involved in design change and actions for addressing them - (The tables of differences, tables of alterations, tables of changes and DRBXX ^{Reference 1-4} and past problems should be used to identify and respond to risks).

+2 Implementation of necessary assessment tests (including the reliability test)

+3 Changes in the QC process chart, inspection standards, manufacturing standards and other documents

+- 4 Records of lot numbers, serial numbers and others to which any design change applies - (5) Determination of methods for handling older design items (preventing contamination by mixing of new and old designs) - (6) Notifying relevant parties of the timing of changes - d) Partners shall be responsible for ensuring that secondary and tertiary suppliers and contractors and suppliers and contractor further down the value chain manage design changes to prevent silent changes.
 Design change applications shall be submitted prior to changes being made.
-Design change applications from secondary, tertiary and further suppliers shall be subject to management equivalent to management regarding design changes conducted by partners.
-If necessary, applications shall be submitted to the Company by partners at their discretion.
+When any secondary, tertiary or other supplier submits an application for a design change, partners shall manage the matter in a way that is equivalent to their management of their own design changes.
+If the design change may possibly impact the quality of the Company's products, they shall report it to the Company.